CS50Hsinyu/MechaCar_Statistical_Analysis/README.md

 **Q: Summarize interpretation and findings for the t-test results**

 A:   We will use T-test to examine hypothesis below.
- H<sub>0<sub>: There is no statistical difference between the observed sample mean and its presumed population mean.
+ H<sub>0</sub>: There is no statistical difference between the observed sample mean and its presumed population mean.
-H<sub>a<sub>: There is a statistical difference between the observed sample mean and its presumed population mean.
+H<sub>a</sub>: There is a statistical difference between the observed sample mean and its presumed population mean.

 Please see the screen shots blow.
 1. All manufacturing lot P-value is 0.06028